 The birthday boy requested a “dragon power suit” for his How to Train Your Dragon party.
 Luckily his Grandma Paulette (my MIL) is an amazing seamstress and loves to spoil him rotten.
 I think her gift was a hit, don’t you??

 My sweet mama was the ULTIMATE kid birthday party planner.
 We always had the cutest, most creative birthday parties growing up!
 She was truly the best mom ever!
 SO.
 MUCH.
 FUN!!
 I miss her.
 Anyway, I wanted to throw a How to Train Your Dragon party worthy of Sally Westover (my mama).
 I set out to do things fun but not “blogger perfect.”
-Well, it’s not “blogger perfect” (I did send Evites, after all!), but I ended up putting WAY more time and effort into it than I had originally intended, so I decided to share all of the details here on the blog.
+Well, it’s not “blogger perfect” (I did send Evites, after all!), but I ended up putting WAY more time and effort into this How to Train Your Dragon party than I had originally intended, so I decided to share all of the details here on the blog.
 And I am so glad that I did!
 All those late nights were totally worth it!
 The kids had a blast, especially my boy.
-He may not have any memories of this party down the road, but I don’t think I will ever forget the joy on his face during the festivities.
+He may not have any memories of this How to Train your Dragon party down the road, but I don’t think I will ever forget the joy on his face during the festivities.
 So worth it.

-Can I show you everything that I did?
+Can I show you everything that I did to make this How to Train your Dragon party a success?
 Prepare yourself for picture overload.
 I tried to control myself by putting most of the pictures into collages at least so that you don’t have to scroll through a MILLION.
 Let’s get started!

-Paired with this rad “zippleback” dragon that I spotted at Savers for $4 I think it made for a really fun greeting to all of our little dragon trainers.
-Or at least to their parents.
-Since, you know, all of the guests were between the ages of 1 and 4 and can’t read.
-Oh well, at least their moms were impressed.
-Sheesh. :)
+Paired with this rad “zippleback” dragon that I spotted at Savers for $4 I think it made for a really fun greeting to all of our little dragon trainers coming to our How to Train your Dragon Party.

-First things first: THE FOOD.
 I ask you: is food not the main attraction of every party?!
 I think so.
 Even parties for little ones.
-Now, as we discovered while discussing the welcome sign, these particular little ones are so little that they can’t read, so the food signs didn’t mean anything to them.
+These particular little ones are so little that they can’t read, so the food signs didn’t mean anything to them.
 But I was quite pleased with them, so that’s what counts.
-I’m such a dork. :)
+I’m such a dork. 🙂

 I did tell the little dragon trainers what each food item “was,” and they were amused.
 They were all quite taken with the “Dragon Food,” actually.
 (Swedish fish with sour gummy worms mixed in.
 If you’ve seen the movie you *get* it.) *WATCH OUT FOR EELS!*